-In the first half of 2020, the effect of the COVID-19 pandemic induced declines of more than 20% in global output in some advanced and emerging economies, a contraction that would have been much larger had no policy support been issued in these economies.
+In the first half of 2020, the COVID-19 pandemic crisis induced declines of more than 20% in global output in some advanced and emerging economies, a contraction that would have been much larger had no policy support been issued in these economies.
 Global economic prospects slowly returned to nearly pre-pandemic levels after the lockdown measures and the initial businesses reopening occurred.
-However, the pace of recovery lost steam over the summer.
-In many instances, government aid plans have helped to maintain and stabilize levels of household income, allowing for spending in durable goods to return to original rates faster than expected.
-However, spending on services relying on human interaction and especially international mobility remain limited.
-In many export-focused economies, the return to normality remains to be witnessed, mostly due to weak private sector investment in recovery and lower levels of international trade.
+However, the pace of recovery lost steam over the summer, particularly with the onset of second and even third waves.

+In many cases, government aid has maintained and even stabilized household income levels, enabling spending on durable goods to return to original rates faster than expected.
+Nonetheless, spending on services that require face-to-face, human interaction remain limited, in addition to international mobility and travel.
+For many export-oriented economies, this state of affairs will hinder the return to normality, particularly without private sector investment in recovery and lower overall levels of international trade.